emqx/emqx-docs/en_US/data-integration/elasticsearch.md

 ## How It Works

-Data integration with Elasticsearch is an out-of-the-box feature in EMQX, combining EMQX's device access, message transmission capabilities with Elasticsearch’s data storage and analysis capabilities.
+Data integration with Elasticsearch is an out-of-the-box feature in EMQX, combining EMQX's device access and message transmission capabilities with Elasticsearch’s data storage and analysis capabilities.
 Seamless integration of MQTT data can be achieved through simple configuration.

 EMQX and Elasticsearch provide a scalable IoT platform for efficiently collecting and analyzing real-time device data.
 In this architecture, EMQX acts as the IoT platform, responsible for device access, message transmission, and data routing, while Elasticsearch serves as the data storage and analysis platform, handling data storage, data search, and analysis.